juanmaperez/encapsulated.io/src/pages/posts/06-high-order-functions-and-closure/high-order-functions-and-closure.md

 excerpt: "Closure is one of the most powerful features in Javascript, and used in the right way can bring endless possibilities into your implementations."
 ---

-Every single time we are invoking a function we are creating a new execution context which is blown away when this function invocation ends, and with it all the memory we set up into that function.

-However, there is a feature that allows us to persist the state or the local memory of that function beyond its invocation, which can be achieved through high order functions, and it's called closure.
+Invoking a function we create a new execution context which is blown away when this function invocation ends, and with it all the memory we set up into that function.
+However, there is a feature that allows us to persist the local memory of that function beyond its invocation, which can be achieved through this feature called closure.

 Closures will provide us a super powerful tool that will allow us to create complex patterns like currying, once time invokation functions, memoization, even the module pattern which is based on closure as well.

 ## Returning functions

-Functions never remember anything from previous running, the local memory created inside them is fresh every time.
+Functions never remember anything from previous runnings, the local memory created inside them is fresh every time.
 Everything is deleted but the returned value.
 Nevertheless, there is a way to cache that local memory created inside of that function and pass it attached to the value returned from that function.
 And that's where high order functions get in play since __the value returned must be a function.__

 Returning a function from the invocation of another function is the key of this feature.